Ed. D., Leadership, Policy, and Organizations, Vanderbilt University, 2008

 B. A., Elementary Education, Wheaton College, Wheaton, Illinois, 1996

 About Jonathan Eckert

-Jon comes to Wheaton with 12 years of experience teaching and coaching intermediate and middle school students outside of Chicago and Nashville.
-After completing his doctorate at Vanderbilt University, he was selected as a Teaching Ambassador Fellow at the U.S. Department of Education where he worked in both the Bush and Obama administrations on teacher quality issues - work took him as far away as Muscat, Oman.
-His research interests include teaching effectiveness, evaluation and strategic compensation to enhance that effectiveness, the interaction of teacher leaders and policymakers in the service of student learning, teacher preparation, and science education.
-He still returns to local public school classrooms to teach to maintain contact with the realities of teaching.
+Jon taught and coached intermediate and middle school students outside of Chicago and Nashville for 12 years.
+After completing his doctorate at Vanderbilt University, he was selected as a Teaching Ambassador Fellow at the U.S. Department of Education where he worked in both the Bush and Obama administrations on teacher quality issues - work that took him as far away as Muscat, Oman.
+His efforts in practice, policy, and research are intended to improve teaching, support the interaction of teachers and policymakers in the service of student learning, advance teacher preparation, and enhance science education.
+He still returns to teach in local public school classrooms to maintain contact with the realities of teaching.
 In addition to his professional interests, he enjoys playing basketball, trying to keep up with his three children, and spending as much time as possible with his wife.

 - Classroom Communication and Curriculum Integration